Diffence: Fencing Membership Privacy With Diffusion Models: Abstract

 \section{Abstract}

-Deep learning models, while achieving remarkable performance across various tasks, are vulnerable to member inference attacks, wherein adversaries identify if a specific data point was part of a model's training set.
+Deep learning models, while achieving remarkable performances across various tasks, are vulnerable to membership inference attacks (MIAs), wherein adversaries identify if a specific data point was part of the model's training set.
 This susceptibility raises substantial privacy concerns, especially when models are trained on sensitive datasets.
-Current defense methods often struggle to provide robust protection without hurting model utility, and they often require retraining the model or using extra data.
-In this work, we introduce a novel defense framework against membership attacks by leveraging generative models.
-The key intuition of our defense is to remove the differences between member and non-member inputs which can be used to perform membership attacks, by re-generating input samples before feeding them to the target model.
-Therefore, our defense works \emph{pre-inference}, which is unlike prior defenses that are either training-time (modify the model) or post-inference time (modify the model's output).
+Although various defenses have been proposed, there is still substantial room for improvement in the privacy-utility trade-off.
+In this work, we introduce a novel defense framework against MIAs by leveraging generative models.
+The key intuition of our defense is to \emph{remove the differences between member and non-member inputs}, which is exploited by MIAs, by re-generating input samples before feeding them to the target model.
+Therefore, our defense, called \name, works \emph{pre inference}, which is unlike prior defenses that are either training-time (modify the model) or post-inference time (modify the model's output).

-A unique feature of our defense is that it works on input samples only, without modifying the training or inference phase of the target model.
-Therefore, it can be cascaded with other defense mechanisms as we demonstrate through experiments.
-Through extensive experimentation, we show that our approach can serve as a robust plug-n-play defense mechanism, enhancing membership privacy without compromising model utility in both baseline and defended settings.
-For example, our method enhanced the effectiveness of recent state-of-the-art defenses, reducing attack accuracy by an average of 5.7\% to 12.4\% across three datasets, without any impact on the model's accuracy.
-By integrating our method with prior defenses, we achieve new state-of-the-art performance in the privacy-utility trade-off.
+A unique feature of \name is that it works on input samples only, without modifying the training or inference phase of the target model.
+Therefore, it can be \emph{cascaded with other defense mechanisms} as we demonstrate through experiments. \name is specifically designed to preserve the model's prediction labels for each sample, thereby not affecting accuracy.
+Furthermore, we have empirically demonstrated that it does not reduce the usefulness of the confidence vectors.
+Through extensive experimentation, we show that \name can serve as a robust plug-n-play defense mechanism, enhancing membership privacy without compromising model utility\textemdash both in terms of accuracy and the usefulness of confidence vectors\textemdash across standard and defended settings.
+For instance, \name reduces MIA attack accuracy against an undefended model by 15.8\% and attack AUC by 14.0\% on average across three datasets, all without impacting model utility.
+By integrating \name with prior defenses, we can achieve new state-of-the-art performances in the privacy-utility trade-off.
+For example, when combined with the state-of-the-art SELENA defense it reduces attack accuracy by 9.3\%, and attack AUC by 10.0\%. \name achieves this by imposing a negligible computation overhead, adding only 57ms to the inference time per sample processed on average.